thisisevilevil/evilevil365/_posts/2026-05-26-Yellowkey-Debacle.md

 It's worth noting that this vulnerability only affects Windows 11 24H2 and higher.
 It does not affect earlier versions of Windows 11 or Windows 10 — Windows 10 is in the clear due to differences in how it configures WinRE.

 **Don't forget your servers:** the client side isn't the whole story.
 Microsoft's [MSRC advisory](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2026-45585) lists the canonical affected products as Windows 11 24H2, 25H2 and 26H1 (x64), **plus Windows Server 2025, including Server Core**.
 Windows Server 2022 was thrown around as affected when the PoC first dropped, but it's not in Microsoft's official scope, so treat that as unconfirmed.
-The handy part: Windows Server 2025 ships as build `10.0.26100` — the same as Windows 11 24H2 — so the device filter further down already catches it.
-Just be aware that if you have enrolled servers, the mitigation will target them too, so include them in your test ring rather than discovering it in production.
 {: .notice--warning}

 So what can we do about it?